List of awards and nominations received by Ellen Burstyn

-This article is a List of awards and nominations received by Ellen Burystyn.
+This article is a list of awards and nominations received by Ellen Burstyn.

 Ellen Burstyn is an American actress known for her roles on stage and screen.
-She has received various accolades including an Academy Award, a British Academy Film Award, a Golden Globe Award, two Primetime Emmy Awards, and a Tony Award as well as nominations for five Critics' Choice Awards, a Daytime Emmy Award, a Grammy Award and four Screen Actors Guild Awards.
+She has received various accolades including an Academy Award, a British Academy Film Award, a Golden Globe Award, two Primetime Emmy Awards, and a Tony Award as well as nominations for five Critics' Choice Awards, a Daytime Emmy Award, a Grammy Award, and four Screen Actors Guild Awards.

 Burstyn has won the Triple Crown of Acting: an Emmy Award, Academy Award, and Tony Award.
-She has received 6 Oscar nominations winning Best Actress for Martin Scorsese's drama Alice Doesn't Live Here Anymore (1974).
-Her other nominations were Peter Bogdanovich's coming-of-age drama The Last Picture Show (1971), William Friedkin's horror film The Exorcist (1973), and Darren Arronofsky's psychological drama Requiem for a Dream (2000).
+She has received six Oscar nominations, winning Best Actress for Martin Scorsese's drama Alice Doesn't Live Here Anymore (1974).
+Her other nominations were Peter Bogdanovich's coming-of-age drama The Last Picture Show (1971), William Friedkin's horror film The Exorcist (1973), Same Time, Next Year (1978), Resurrection (1980), and Darren Aronofsky's psychological drama Requiem for a Dream (2000).
 She also received the British Academy Film Award for Best Actress for Alice Doesn't Live Here Anymore.
-She has been nominated for 7 Golden Globe Awards winning Best Actress in a Motion Picture - Musical or Comedy for Same Time, Next Year (1976).
+She has been nominated for seven Golden Globe Awards, winning Best Actress in a Motion Picture - Musical or Comedy for Same Time, Next Year.

-For her work in television she has received 8 Primetime Emmy Awards nominations, winning twice for Outstanding Guest Actress in a Drama Series for Law and Order: SVU in 2009 and Outstanding Supporting Actress in a Limited or Anthology Series or Movie for Political Animals in 2013.
+For her work in television she has received eight Primetime Emmy Awards nominations, winning twice for Outstanding Guest Actress in a Drama Series for Law & Order: Special Victims Unit in 2009 and Outstanding Supporting Actress in a Limited or Anthology Series or Movie for Political Animals in 2013.
 For her work on the Broadway stage she received the Tony Award for Best Actress in a Play for Same Time, Next Year in 1975.
 She also received a nomination for the Grammy Award for Best Spoken Word Album in 1996.